The City That Never Sleeps. The Big Apple. The City of Dreams. Whatever you call it, there’s no denying the lure of New York City.

 Over 50 million people visit NYC every year, spending tens of billions of dollars on five-star dinners, Broadway musicals, and cab fare.

-There’s another option though — you can have an amazing vacation to NYC on a budget.
+There’s another option though — you can have an amazing family vacation to NYC on a budget.

 Here are six ways to cut costs without cutting fun on your next trip to New York City.